Wednesday, April 17, 2019

 Mauch Chunk remained Mauch Chunk until 1954, when it was changed in honor of Native American athlete and Olympian Jim Thorpe.
 His widow Patricia made arrangements with the town for her husband to be buried there, and his grave is a local landmark with plaques, flags, tribute artworks, and a series of signs detailing his life and athletic career.

 Carbon County's history is a curious one.
 The Old Jail still stands on Broadway in Jim Thorpe; this was the site of several of the infamous Molly Maguire executions, and served as the county prison until very late in the 20th century.
 It's a tourist attraction now, well known for being haunted; I've been inside twice and it gives me the chills.
 (It too has its own blog post.)
 It was one of the spots where they filmed the movie The Molly Maguires, starring Sean Connery and Richard Harris.
 Other parts of the movie were filmed at the nearby Eckley Miner's Village, which is today a piece of living history where visitors can learn what life was like for these hardworking souls.
-(Eckley Miner's Village is actually in Luzerne County, though.
-It has its own marker, so I'll get to that later.)
+(Eckley Miner's Village is actually in Luzerne County, though.)

 Carbon County Courthouse, with